Testing Capytaine

 The core Fortran routine of Capytaine located at capytaine/green_functions/libDelhommeau/ includes some example meant to demonstrate its usage on its own outside of Capytaine.
 See capytaine/green_functions/libDelhommeau/Makefile for details.
 The good compilation of this standalone Fortran code should be tested regularly.
 It is done in CI for each new commit in .github/workflows/test_new_commits.yaml.

 While testing new developments in the Fortran core it is also useful to test the compilation of Capytaine’s Fortran core AND its Python binding, but without the full Capytaine test suite.
-This can be done with Capytaine’s main Makefile as:
+This can be done with Capytaine’s main Justfile as:

-make test_fortran_compilation
+just test_fortran_compilation

 Sanity checks with Pre-commit